 The Gothic Mariacki Church is the undoubted pride of not only Krakow, but Poland in general.
 The facade of this cathedral is represented by two towers of different heights.
 The interior is striking, since outstanding Italian, German and Polish masters worked on it, mixing Gothic, Baroque and Art Nouveau into a single whole.
 The main artistic value is the world’s largest wooden altar of the late 15th century.
 Concerts of organ music are sometimes organized at the Mariacki Church in the evenings.
 Be sure to visit the famous church when you are in Krakow, because it is a living legend of this unique city.

 Address: Grodzka 52A

 The Church of St Peter and Paul was Krakow’s first church in the Baroque style.
 There are 12 apostles at the entrance to the temple.
-The interior of the building is amazing and in the center of it there is a beautiful altar.
+The interior of the building is amazing and in the centre of it there is a beautiful altar.
 The dome is decorated with stucco.
 The reliefs on the walls here remind of Peter and Paul, they tell the story of the death of the saints.
 You can see with your own eyes the beautiful figurines of frescoes of the 18th century, as well as unique examples of painting and sculpture.
 Today this beautiful piece of heritage belongs to the Jagiellonian University.
 A lot of art vernissages are often held in its courtyard.
-Also I recommend you to attend one of the church’s classical music concerts, which take place every Wednesday, Friday, Saturday, and Sunday at 8 in the evening.
+Also, I recommend you to attend one of the church’s classical music concerts, which take place every Wednesday, Friday, Saturday, and Sunday at 8 in the evening.